Pokes-at-buttons/fedthecat/ROADMAP.md

 - [ ] Filter log by individual claw-floof
 - [ ] CSV export (for those who want a spreadsheet of shame)
 - [ ] Make the whole thing look decent on mobile
-- [ ] Optional PIN or login to stop freeloading housemates fiddling with the log
+- [ ] Login and user sign up to stop freeloading housemates fiddling with the log

 ---